The 14 Best TV Shows on Amazon Prime Right Now

 7. Six Feet Under (2001-2005)

 A celebration of life under the watch of death: Alan Ball’s Six Feet Under chronicles the Fishers, proprietors of a Los Angeles funeral home who struggle to carry on following the abrupt death of their patriarch (Richard Jenkins).
 Darkly humorous and emotionally charged, it’s also got one of the most talked-about (and gut-wrenching) finales in television history.

 Deputy U.S. Marshal Raylan Givens (Timothy Olyphant) makes his intentions clear in the opening moments of episode one: If he draws his weapon, he’s shooting to kill.
 That’s more or less what transpires in six seasons of Justified, which ambles along like a modern-day Western but is transformed by the lyrical dialogue inspired by novelist Elmore Leonard.
 And like any good white hat, Givens needs his foil.
 He gets it in the form of Boyd Crowder (Walton Goggins), who stole the show on another FX series, The Shield, and does the same here.
 When the two finally face off after years of circling, it’s nothing you’ll have seen coming.

 9. Curb Your Enthusiasm (2000-)

-“Social assassin” Larry David returned from a six-year sabbatical for a ninth season of Curb Your Enthusiasm in October 2017, with more on the way.
+“Social assassin” Larry David returned from a six-year sabbatical for a ninth season of Curb Your Enthusiasm in October 2017, with more on the way in early 2020.
 In the meantime, you can relive every awkward moment from the first decade of his loosely improvised show.
 From Los Angeles to New York City, the selfish, abrasive David rarely encounters a situation he can’t make worse.

 10. Oz (1997-2003)